 Detailed recipe for how to make gluten free crepes using 2 easy options.
 First option is to use gluten-free and gum-free waffle and pancake mix.
 Second option is to use gluten-free and gum-free flour blend.

-I am so excited to share this recipe for gluten free crepes that taste just like regular ones – you can trust me on that statement as I've made LOTS of regular (non gluten free crepes) in my lifetime.
-By the way, these are also dairy free and gum free.
+I am so excited to share this recipe for gluten free crepes that taste just like regular crepes - you can trust me on that statement as I've made LOTS of regular (non gluten free crepes) in my lifetime.

 Why am I making gluten free crepes all of a sudden, while all other desserts on my site are pretty much full of gluten?
-Well, to my great shock, surprise, and disappointment, after a horrible infection and a course of antibiotics, I became gluten intolerant over the course of 2.5 months, and I've been gluten free for about a month now.
+Well, I have recently made a decision to become gluten free, and I've been gluten free for about a month now.

 Up to this point, I have made and published lots of non-gluten free desserts on this site, and with these gluten free crepes I am making my first foray into the world of gluten free desserts!

 They taste just like regular crepes, which makes me very happy because I do like to have my crepes on a regular basis.